Skip to main content

 • 1881 newspaper reports draw from newspapers in Cumberland, Hagerstown, Baltimore, Washington, and Alexandria.
 Some articles discuss conversion of the Alexandria Canal aqueduct in Georgetown to a road bridge.

 • 1882 newspaper reports draw from newspapers in Cumberland, Hagerstown, Baltimore, Washington, and Alexandria.
 Many articles discuss doubling the length of canal locks to increase capacity.
+Some articles discuss the grain traffic.

 • 1883 newspaper reports – This compilation is full of shipping reports during this busy year on the canal.
 The Alexandria Canal also draws a fair amount of attention.